owenrumney/owenrumney.github.io/_posts/2020-01-11-moving-aws-diagrams-as-a-cheapsake.markdown

 layout: post
 title: Moving AWS Diagrams, aka Docker for cheapskates
 description: Fargate with an ALB started to get a bit expensive so I needed to find a new way to host my aws diagram tool.
-tags: [aws, docker, diagrams, nginx, letsencrypt]
+tags: [aws, programming, docker, tools]
-categories: [Amazon Web Services]
+categories: [AWS, Programming, Containers]
 ---

 Last year I created a diagram tool specifically for AWS diagrams.
 It was essentially a hack of the underlying code draw.io uses.